3d-paws/3D-PAWS-Particle-FullStation/README.md

   /OBS              Directory containing observation files.
   /OBS/20231024.LOG Dated observation file.
 One file per day.
 Data in JSON format
   /N2SOBS.TXT       Need to Send file.
 Stores observations that have not been
                     transmitted.
 If file is greater than 512 *60* 48 bytes.
                     File is deleted and we start over.
 File is deleted when all N2S observations have been sent.
   /A4RAIN.TXT   Set pin A4 to be a 2nd rain gauge.
+  /A4RAW.TXT    set pin A4 for raw readings (Average of 5 samples 10ms apart).
-  /A4DIST.TXT   Set pin A4 to be a distance gauge of type 10m
+  /A4DIST.TXT   Set pin A4 to be a distance gauge of type 10m.
-  /5MDIST.TXT   Set distance gauge of type 5m
+  /5MDIST.TXT   Set distance gauge of type 5m.
   /SIM.TXT      Support 3rd party SIM.
+  /A5RAW.TXT    set pin A5 for raw readings (Average of 5 samples 10ms apart).
   /WIFI.TXT     Support for Argon WiFi Boards.
+Stores WiFi information.
-Stores WiFi information /INFO.TXT     INFO feature information.
+  /INFO.TXT     INFO feature information.
 Every INFO call will overwrite files content.
   /TXI5M.TXT    Set Transmit Interval to 5 minutes.
   /TXI10M.TXT   Set Transmit Interval to 10 minutes.